vanburencountymi-digital-information/Cognitive-Triage-System/README.md

    - Frontend: http://localhost:3000
    - Backend API: http://localhost:5000

-6. **Set up your API key**
+6. **Set up your API key securely**
    - Click the "⚙️ Settings" button in the header
+   - Enter a security passphrase (protects your API key)
-   - Enter your OpenAI API key and click "Validate"
+   - Enter your OpenAI API key and click "Validate & Store"
-   - Save your API key for future use
+   - Your API key is now encrypted and protected

-## 🔑 API Key Setup
+## 🔑 API Key Setup & Security

 ### Getting Your OpenAI API Key